martianbandit/Agentic-Coding-Framework/01_AI-RUN/07_Start_Building.md

    - Provide clear summaries of completed work
    - Highlight any challenges encountered and how they were resolved
    - Update on overall project progress relative to the roadmap

+### Phase 4: Testing & Preview Visibility

+Once all development tasks in [`../tasks/tasks.json`](../tasks/tasks.json:1) are marked as complete by Roo Orchestrator:

+1. **Initiate Testing Phase**
+   - Announce the commencement of the testing and preview phase.
+   - Adopt the role of "QualityGuardian" (or a similar QA-focused persona).

+2. **Systematic Testing**
+   - Execute all defined tests (unit, integration, end-to-end) as specified in the PRD (Section 6) and individual task `testStrategy` fields.
+   - Verify that all implemented features meet their acceptance criteria and functional requirements from `project_prd.md` and `../03_SPECS/features/`.
+   - Ensure all API calls are correct, data is handled as expected, and UI elements behave as per `../02_AI-DOCS/Conventions/design_conventions.md`.

+3. **Preview Environment Setup**
+   - Set up a preview environment for the application (e.g., using a staging deployment, local server).
+   - Provide clear, step-by-step instructions for the user to access this preview.

+4. **User Acceptance Testing (UAT) Support**
+   - Present the preview to the user for final validation.
+   - Guide the user through UAT scenarios if necessary.
+   - Document any issues or feedback identified by the user.

+5. **Issue Resolution & Iteration**
+   - If issues are found during testing or UAT:
+       - Log these issues (potentially as new bugfix tasks in [`../tasks/tasks.json`](../tasks/tasks.json:1) via Roo Orchestrator).
+       - Prioritize and implement fixes for these issues.
+       - Re-run relevant tests.
+       - Update the preview environment.
+       - Re-engage the user for validation of fixes.
+   - This cycle continues until all critical issues are resolved and the user is satisfied with the preview.

+6. **Final Confirmation**
+   - Once testing is complete and the user has validated the preview, confirm that the application is stable and ready for deployment.
+   - Update `project_session_state.json`: set `lastCompletedStep` to "testingAndPreviewValidated" and `currentWorkflowPhase` to "deployment".

 ## Implementation Guidelines